-- Meals for children: Many schools are providing take-home meals that families can pick up.
+- Summer meals for children: Many schools and community sites are providing take-home meals that families can pick up.
 Some schools are providing multiple days’ worth of food.
-Call your child’s school or visit this Chicago Public Schools page for more details.
+Find summer meal sites here.

 - Public benefits: Our Benefits Outreach team can help you apply for SNAP and Medicaid and make referrals for other public benefits.
 Learn more here.

 - Visit our community partners, not our facility: The Food Depository distributes food through a network of community partners.
 We do not give out food at our facility.
 If you need food today, call 773-247-3663 or 311 for help finding food.